isfttr/ArchLabs_on_MacBook/README.md

 the applications, for booting the system, for the high memory use, for having to run crappy programs and so on.
-On top of all that, I don't want to buy a new Apple computer in the foreseable future -if ever.
-MacBooks have been killed by Apple and nowadays they are just bad news in general.
-I can say that my current laptop is reminiscent of the golden days of Apple I plan to use this machine until it stops working.
+On top of all that, I don't want to buy a new Apple computer in the foreseable future - if ever.
+MacBooks have been trashed in the latest updates and are more expensive than any other option in the market.
+I can say that my current laptop is reminiscent of the golden days of Apple and I plan to use this machine until it stops working.

 It is refreshing to use the same notebook but with a better perfomance and easier-to-use interface - aka terminal.
 I'm